 As supported by the agencies, the Renewal Corporation will implement the installation of MDS cameras, power sources, and data transmitters at the contemplated locations shown in Figure 9 and Figure 10.
 The contemplated locations include several existing fire lookouts (Parker Mountain, OR, and Paradise Craggy, CA) and the development of two new sites (Mt.
-Ashland, OR, and Eagle Rock, CA).
+Ashland, OR, and one of either Eagle Rock, Secret Springs, or Frain Ranch).
 The contemplated Mt.
-Ashland and Eagle Rock sites are both located in the Klamath National Forest, and the Parker Mountain and Paradise Craggy locations are currently operated as fire lookouts by ODF and CalFire, respectively.
+Ashland and Eagle Rock/Secret Springs/Frain Ranch (exact location to be determined by ODF) sites are both located in the Klamath National Forest, and the Parker Mountain and Paradise Craggy locations are currently operated as fire lookouts by ODF and CalFire, respectively.

 The viewshed analysis of the contemplated MDS camera locations (Figure 10) shows that nearly the entire ASE area, and much of the surrounding area, is covered by at least one observer.
 Importantly, there is a large amount of the ASE area, including locations near the Klamath River, that is covered by multiple cameras to enable triangulation of fires.
-Coverage of the full ASE area is not currently possible with just the Soda Mountain and Chase Mountain cameras, so these additions would be a major improvement to rapid detection and suppression in the area.
+Coverage of the full ASE area is not currently possible with just the

+Soda Mountain and Chase Mountain cameras, so these additions would be a major improvement to rapid detection and suppression in the area.

 ODF SWO and KLD currently use MDS technology with great results, and the additional cameras improve their coverage and improve the existing coverage by adding an additional observer for triangulation and monitoring.
-As specified in cooperative agreements, the Parker Mountain and Eagle Rock locations will be integrated into the ODF KLD network of cameras with the existing Chase Mountain camera and monitored in their detection center.
+As specified the MOU with ODF, the Parker Mountain and Eagle Rock/Secret Springs/Frain Ranch (exact location to be determined by ODF) locations will be integrated into the ODF KLD network of cameras with the existing Chase Mountain camera and monitored in their detection center.
 The Mt.
-Ashland and Paradise Craggy cameras will be integrated into the ODF SWO network of cameras with the existing Soda Mountain camera and monitored in their detection center.
+Ashland camera will be integrated into the ODF SWO network of cameras with the existing Soda Mountain camera and monitored in their detection center.
+The Paradise Craggy camera will be owned and operated by CalFire and be integrated into the ALERT Wildfire system currently used by CalFire.

-The Renewal Corporation will address costs of the MDS technology in cooperative agreements.
-The Renewal Corporation will cover costs of any hardware (instruments, microwave communication system, computer monitoring station) and any associated setup for the contemplated camera locations at Paradise Craggy and Eagle Rock; will cover the cost of the instruments for the contemplated ODF KLD Parker Mountain and the ODF SWO Mt.
+The Renewal Corporation will cover costs of any hardware (instruments, microwave communication system, computer monitoring station) and any associated setup for the contemplated camera locations at Paradise Craggy and Eagle Rock/Secret Springs/Frain Ranch (exact location to be determined by ODF); will cover the cost of the instruments for the contemplated ODF KLD Parker Mountain and the ODF SWO Mt.
 Ashland sites; and will cover the costs of camera and tower updates at the ODF SWO Soda Mountain site.
 The Renewal Corporation will cover the costs of the EVS ForestWatch® software one-time site license for cameras on Parker Mountain, Mt.
-Ashland, Paradise Craggy, and Eagle Rock.
-The Renewal Corporation will cover costs for annual EVS software licenses and periodic camera replacement for the contemplated ODF KLD Parker Mountain and Eagle Rock sites and the ODF SWO Mt.
-Ashland and Paradise Craggy sites for a period to be agreed upon between ODF and the Renewal Corporation.
-The Renewal Corporation will collaborate with CalFire, ODF, and USFS (for Eagle Rock and Mt.
+Ashland, Paradise Craggy, and Eagle Rock/Secret Springs/Frain Ranch (exact location to be determined by ODF).
+The Renewal Corporation will cover costs for annual EVS software licenses and periodic camera replacement for the contemplated ODF KLD Parker Mountain and Eagle Rock/Secret Springs/Frain Ranch (exact location to be determined by ODF) sites and the ODF SWO Mt.
+Ashland and CalFire Paradise Craggy sites for a period to be agreed upon between ODF, CalFire, and the Renewal Corporation.
+The Renewal Corporation will collaborate with CalFire, ODF, and USFS (for Eagle Rock/Secret Springs/Frain Ranch and Mt.
 Ashland contemplated locations) prior to the start of construction to implement this measure.
-The cooperative agreements may specify amortization funds.
 Development of MDS cameras at certain contemplated sites will involve approval by landowners.